jiancpp/ccapdev-mco/README.md

 ## Database

-This project uses **MongoDB** as its database for storing and retrieving application data.
+This project uses **MongoDB Atlas** as its database for storing and retrieving application data.

 MongoDB allows flexible document-based storage and integrates easily with JavaScript applications.